Picovoice/orca/binding/python/README.md

 ### Text input

-Orca accepts the 26 lowercase (a-z) and 26 uppercase (A-Z) letters of the English alphabet, numbers, basic symbols, as well as common punctuation marks.
-You can get a list of all supported characters by calling the `valid_characters()` method provided in the Orca SDK you are using.
+Orca supports a wide range of English characters, including letters, numbers, symbols, and punctuation marks.
+You can get a list of all supported characters with the `.valid_characters` property.
 Pronunciations of characters or words not supported by this list can be achieved with [custom pronunciations](#custom-pronunciations).